This is the fifth passenger train consist I would like to talk about. Previous blog posts include:

 |

-The 1938-built Coffee Shops (SP 10400 and 10401) were used for food service on the
+The 1938-built Coffee Shops (SP 10400 and 10401) were used for the "Snack-Lounge" service on the

-Starlights.
-Soho makes both of these early
+Soho made these early

 |

-Left side of SP 10315, 79-T-1 class Tavern.
+| Left side of SP 10315, 79-T-1 class Tavern.
 The model is an out-of-box MTH car. |

 The 1939-built Taverns (SP 10312-10313) were used on the

 Starlight, regularly assigned to it in 1949.
 Models of these cars are available from both MTH and BLI.
-During these cars could also be protected by the SP 10310 and 10311 if one one of the regular cars was in the shop.
+During the

 Sleeping Cars